gaberull/gabrielscott.io/README.md

-# Purpose of this Repository
+# Purpose of this Repo

-This repository is being used for the purposes of hosting assets to be embedded on [gabrielscott.io](https://gabrielscott.io)
+This repository is being used solely for the purposes of hosting assets to be embedded on [gabrielscott.io](https://gabrielscott.io)

 gabrielscott.io is being run from a separate server.
 Specifically a GCP Compute Engine Virtual Machine with somewhat limited processing power, due to being part of their 'free tier'.

-This way, I can use GitHub's servers to share the work load when it comes to hosting files.
+This way, I can use GitHub's servers to share the work load when it comes to hosting images or other files.